atick-faisal/label-studio/docs/source/tags/hypertext.md

 type: tags
 order: 302
 meta_title: Hypertext Tags for Hypertext Markup (HTML)
-meta_description: Label Studio Hypertext Tags customize Label Studio for hypertext markup (HTML) for machine learning and data science projects.
+meta_description: Annotation Hub Hypertext Tags customize Annotation Hub for hypertext markup (HTML) for machine learning and data science projects.
 ---

 The `HyperText` tag displays hypertext markup for labeling.
 Use for labeling HTML-encoded text and webpages for NER and NLP projects.